What is backflow?

 In accordance with state legislation, the owner of the premises (where a backflow prevention device is installed) are required to:

 - register all testable backflow prevention devices, by giving notice in the approved form (Form 9) to local government (if the licensed, backflow endorsed plumber engaged to carry out the work has not already done so); and

 - have the device maintained and tested at least once each year after registration by a licensed, backflow endorsed plumber.

 If the device is not maintained, tested and a Form 9 test report submitted to council by 31 December, the owner of the premise may face penalties for non-compliance with the state legislation requirements.

 At the beginning of each calendar year, Council issues a courtesy Backflow Testing Notice to the owner of the property where the device is located, prompting them to arrange for the maintenance and testing of each device of the property by 31 December.
 A subsequent reminder is also issued once during the year to property owners whose Form 9 test reports have not yet been received.
 These notices must be passed onto tenants (where applicable) and the licensed, backflow endorsed plumber hired to conduct the work.

 Licensed, backflow endorsed plumbers can be found by searching for "backflow plumber Mackay" via an internet search engine.

 > Fees and charges

-All device installations/registrations incur a registration fee, as per the Cost Recovery Fees & Charges.
+All device installations/registrations incur a registration fee, as per the Schedule of Fees and Charges.

 Council issues a Backflow Renewal Notice to the owner of the property were the device is located, in July of each year, prompting payment of the Annual Renewal Fee.
 The Annual Renewal Fee is charged per device and is used to maintain the Backflow Prevention Device Register, perform audits/investigations, and issue various notices to property owners.